USS Guardian (MCM-5): January 2013 grounding

 On 29 January 2013, the US Navy announced the ship would be cut into three sections on the reef prior to removal, resulting in a total loss.
 Guardian was decommissioned and struck from the Naval Vessel Register on 15 February 2013.
 On 27 February 2013, salvage workers began disassembling Guardian, a process estimated to take a month.
 The bridge deck was removed on 4 March 2013, and on 30 March 2013, the stern section of the ship was lifted off the reef, completing the removal process.
 In February 2013, Guardian was replaced with sister-ship in the Seventh Fleet, with the crew of Warrior returning to San Diego, and the crew of Guardian taking over Warrior.

 On 8 April 2013, the US Navy turned over digital navigation charts and other evidence, documents and data of Guardian to the Philippine Maritime Casualty Investigating Team (MCIT) and responded to "Technical and Substantive" queries.
 The MCIT conducted their own independent investigation and made recommendations for future navigation of the area.
 On 26 July 2013 it was reported that a chart produced by the National Geospatial-Intelligence Agency was inaccurate by up to 8 nmi.
 This chart was used by the crew of Guardian, and played a significant role in the grounding.
 Despite this, significant errors by the crew and commanding officers were also reported, including that they should have noted the inaccuracies in comparison to other charts.

 Original estimates were that 4,000 m2 of reef was damaged but a survey done after removal, by the World Wide Fund for Nature–Philippines and the Tubbataha Management Office, measured the damage area at 2,345.67 m2.
 On January 20, 2015, the United States government paid to the Philippine government a total of 87 million Philippine pesos, (or US$1.97 million).
-59 million Philippine pesos for the reef damage and another 29 million pesos to reimburse services provided by the Philippine Coast Guard.
+This was divided as 59 million Philippine pesos for the reef damage and 29 million pesos to reimburse services provided by the Philippine Coast Guard.

 The US federal government apologized for the incident and relieved four officers: the Commanding Officer, the Executive Officer, and two junior officers: the Officer of the Deck, and the Assistant Navigator and Quartermaster of the Watch at the time of the mishap.